MC906502 - Microsoft Outlook: Automatically display automapped calendars

 When this will happen:

-Targeted Release: We will begin rolling out in early May 2025 (previously early March) and expect to complete by early June (previously early April).
+Targeted Release: We will begin rolling out in late August 2025 (previously late June) and expect to complete by late August (previously early July).

-General Availability: We will begin rolling out in early June 2025 (previously early April) and expect to complete by early July (previously early May).
+General Availability: We will begin rolling out in early September 2025 (previously early July) and expect to complete by late September (previously late July).

 How this will affect your organization: